Mercury for Web3 Startup Banking: A Fintech, Not a Bank (2026)

 Mercury for Web3 Startup Banking: A Fintech, Not a Bank

-- Mercury is a fintech, not a bank — accounts via partner banks (Choice Financial Group and Column N.A., Members FDIC).
+- Mercury is a fintech, not a bank — accounts run via partner banks (Choice Financial Group and Column N.A., Members FDIC).

 Not a bank — a fintech over partner banks

 Mercury is a fintech company, not a bank itself; it works with partner banks to provide accounts.
 Banking services are provided through Choice Financial Group and Column N.A., Members FDIC, and FDIC deposit insurance is passed through those partner banks and their sweep networks.
-The defining fact: you use a fintech interface over licensed partner banks, not a deposit directly with Mercury as a bank — the category distinction that determines what protects your money.
+The defining fact: you use a fintech interface over licensed partner banks, not a deposit held directly with Mercury as a bank — the category distinction that determines what protects your money.

 Who it serves — and who it excludes